Publication Type

 Abstract

-Expansion of subway networks helps to enhance connectivity and matches of people by facilitating their mobility.
 Using rapid expansion of the Beijing subway from 2000 to 2018, we analyze its impact on collaborative matches in innovations.
-We find that an hour reduction in travel time between a pair of locations in Beijing brought a 15% to 38% increase in collaborated patents.
-Far-apart location pairs were more affected, and the local average treatment effect is approximately 35% to 82%.
-Such effect is mainly driven by increased matches among highly productive inventors due to complementarity between inventors’ productivity and travel time.
-At the same time, we find that the entry of new inventors, relocation of existing inventors, and low productive inventors also contribute to the increase in collaborative matches, especially in the long run
+We find that an hour reduction in travel time between a pair of locations in Beijing brought 14.85% to 37.69% increase in collaborated patents.
+Far-apart location pairs were more affected, and the local average causal response is approximately 34.92% to 82.29%.
+The effect is mainly driven by increased matches among highly productive innovators.
+The entry of new innovators, relocation of existing innovators, and collaborations among low-productive innovators also contribute to the increase in collaborative matches, especially in the long run.

 Keywords